Phalcode/gamevault-docs/docs/gamevault-plus/integrations/steam.md

 title: "Steam"
 ---

-**GameVault+** offers seamless integration with **[Steam](https://steampowered.com)** through the **Steam Sync Integration**.
-When enabled, all your installed games are automatically synced to your Steam Library and appear as Non-Steam Games.
-Launching these games via Steam will route them through GameVault, ensuring all your custom launch options are preserved.
+GameVault+ integrates with [Steam](https://steampowered.com) through Steam Sync.
+When enabled, your installed games are added to your Steam library as Non-Steam Games.
+Starting them from Steam launches them through GameVault and keeps your configured launch options.

 ![Steam Integration Showcase](/img/plus/integrations/steam/showcase.png)